Navigation

 Customer relations

-10 minutes average waiting time at the branch offices and 30 seconds average waiting time for the call center.
+10 minutes, average waiting time at help desks and 80 seconds, average waiting time at call centres.

 - yellow - whole.emf

-green - whole.emf Result achieved or in line with planning. gold - whole.emf Result with moderate deviation from planning.
+*green - whole.emf Result achieved or in line with planning; gold - whole.emf Result with slight variance compared to planning; Result with significant variance compared to planning.

 WHAT WE WILL DO SDGs